UXSoc/uxsoc-apps-cms/src/pages/index.md

 footerColor: '#FBDD8F '
 seo:
   siteDescription: >-
-    This is the official application platform of User Experience Society for AVP and Pool Applications.
-Experience better with UXSociety and join now!
+    This is the official interest check platform of User Experience Society for EB Pool.
+Experience leadership with UXSociety and join now!
   siteTitle: Home
 headerSection:
   buttonVisible: true